andreitoni/Stay-Connected-Stay-Safe/README.md

 # Stay-Connected-Stay-Safe
-An Android Application deisgned to enhance the safety of those who use it by presenting real-time user location information to connected persons on a map.
+An Android Application designed to enhance the safety of those who use it by presenting real-time user location information to connected persons on a map.

 Features: